 At KS3 we encourage our students to experience history at first hand and organise trips to Battle Abbey and the battlefields of World War One and Two, Ypres and Normandy.

-Mr R Hale (Head of Department), Mrs S E Glover, Mr W M Kern, Mr S H Mason, Mr T Strongman and Mr Burgess.
+Mr R Hale (Head of Department), Mr W M Kern, Mr S H Mason, Mr T Strongman and Mrs L Dwyer.

 For further information please contact the Head of Department via the School Office: